nhh/zero/README.md

 # Zero Framework

 Zero is not a framework.
-Zero is an approach to modern frontend development without the need of a complex framework.
-Technically Zero is a set of types and functions that enables jsx to be transpiled in dom nodes.
+Zero is an approach to modern frontend development without the need of a framework.
+Technically, Zero is a set of types and functions that enables jsx to be transpiled in dom nodes.

 This is the runtime overhead you need to make that happen.